spiermar/d3-flame-graph/README.md

 If not set, `setDetailsHandler` will default to the above function.

-If called with no arguments, `setDetailsHandler` will return the flame graph object.
+If called with no arguments, `setDetailsHandler` will reset the details handler function.

 <a name="setSearchHandler" href="#setSearchHandler">#</a> flamegraph.<b>setSearchHandler</b>(<i>[function]</i>)